emanuelbrebal/react/README.md

 # react
-Estudos de React + Typescript.
+Fundamental studies about React and Typescript.